 Read Matthew chapter 6

 Please read the questions below, then send your responses in an email to your course mentor.
-Just click "Contact Instructor" at the bottom of this page, and paste your answers in the comment box.

 - Give your basic understanding of what prayer is based on what you have learned above.